The 100-Pounder Parrott Rifle of USS Dawn at York, Maine

 USS Dawn and the Battle of Wilson’s Wharf

 On May 24th, 1864, elements of three Confederate Cavalry brigades under the command of Major General Fitzhugh Lee attacked Fort Pocahontas at Wilson’s Wharf on the James River which was defended by the 1st United States Colored Troops and elements of the 10th USCT under Brigadier General Edward Wild, a homeopathic physician from Massachusetts who had served in the Ottoman Army during the Crimean War, volunteered as an infantry officer at the start of the Civil War, and had lost an arm at the Battle of South Mountain.
-Wild had assisted Colonel Shaw in finding officers for the 54th Massachusetts, and he had gone on to raise a brigade of African American troops, many in North Carolina.
-His operations in North Carolina made him notorious in the eyes of the Confederates.
+Wild assisted Colonel Shaw in finding officers for the 54th Massachusetts, and he had gone on to raise a brigade of African American troops.
+His operations made him notorious in the eyes of the Confederates, particularly because of his December 1863 raid into North Carolina where he and his troops liberated over two-thousand enslaved persons (Casstevens, Frances H. Edward A. Wild and the African Brigade in the Civil War, pg.
+115).

 Edward Wild - Photo from the Boston Public Library